 Interest begins to accrue at the time of disbursement.
-The interest rate for new PLUS loans is a 7.90 percent.
+The interest rate for new Parent and

+Graduate Plus loans is 7.21% percent.
 The parent borrower has the option of to begin repayment either 60 days after the loan is fully disbursed or six months after the dependent student on whose behalf the parent borrowed ceases to be enrolled for at least a 6 units.
-A new PLUS borrower must complete an electronic Master Promissory note (MPN) before receiving any disbursement of loan proceeds to the student's university account.
+A new PLUS borrower must complete an electronic Master Promissory Note (MPN) before receiving any disbursement of loan proceeds to the student's university account.
 Parent(s) must have a PIN assigned by the U.S. Department of Education prior to signing their note electronically over the web.
 Additional information on the MPN and the PIN can be found at www.studentloans.gov.